American paddlefish: Taxonomy, etymology and evolution

 The family Polyodontidae comprises six known species: three fossil species from western North America, one fossil species from China, one recently extinct species from China (the Chinese paddlefish, Psephurus gladius; last recorded 2003), and the single extant species, the American paddlefish, native to the Mississippi River Basin in the United States.
 DNA sequences suggest the Chinese and American paddlefishes diverged about 68 million years ago.
 The oldest fossils of paddlefish belonging to Polyodon are those of P. tuberculata from the Lower Paleocene Tullock Member of the Fort Union Formation in Montana, dating to around 65 million years ago.
 An elongated rostrum is a morphological characteristic of Polyodontidae, but only the genus Polyodon has characteristics adapted specifically for filter feeding, including the jaw, gill arches, and cranium.
 The gill rakers of American paddlefish are composed of extensive comb-like filaments believed to have inspired the etymology of the genus name, Polyodon, a Greek compound word meaning "many toothed".
 Adult American paddlefish are actually toothless, although numerous small teeth less than 1 mm were found in a juvenile paddlefish measuring 630 mm.
 The name spathula references the elongated, paddle-shaped snout or rostrum.
 Compared to Chinese paddlefish and fossil genera, American paddlefish (and the fossil relative P. tuberculata) are considered to be highly derived because of their specialised adaptations.

-Unlike the planktivorous American paddlefish, Chinese paddlefish were strong swimmers, grew larger, and were opportunistic piscivores that fed on small fishes and crustaceans.
+Cladogram after Grande et al. 2002:Unlike the planktivorous American paddlefish, Chinese paddlefish were strong swimmers, grew larger, and were opportunistic piscivores that fed on small fishes and crustaceans.
 Some distinct morphological differences of Chinese paddlefish include a narrower, sword-like rostrum, and a protrusible mouth.
 They also had fewer, thicker gill rakers than American paddlefish.